James Moher

 From the 1970s, Moher also became active in his local London Borough of Brent council scene, as he was concerned about many of the policies being pursued by what was generally viewed as a "loony Left" council.
 His involvement in tackling these problems led him to take on a pivotal role as Chair of the Local Government Committee in the Brent Labour Party.
 Together, he and like-minded colleagues helped restore normal progressive Labour business.
 Moher became the Brent North Labour Parliamentary Candidate in 1992 for the then "safe" Conservative seat, performing creditably.
 He was later elected as a local councillor and Cabinet member on Brent Council (2002-2014).
 His next book, "Stepping on White Corns - race, education and politics" (JGM Books, 2007), sought to capture the atmosphere and issues of a turbulent but significant period of London politics, which threw up significant national figures and personalities (including Ken Livingstone as MP for Brent East (UK Parliament constituency) and Paul(now Lord) Boateng MP for Brent South.
 It remains one of the first in-depth study of how race relations came to impact local and national politics in London during the 1980s by a participant.
-On the Council, Jim became the Cabinet member responsible for Highways and Transportation from 2010–2014.
+On the Council, Moher became the Cabinet member responsible for Highways and Transportation from 2010–2014.

-Jim retired from the Council in 2014, to devote more time to research and writing and became a historian of social and labour movements.
+Moher retired from the Council in 2014, to devote more time to research and writing and became a historian of social and labour movements.
 He had obtained a doctorate for his thesis on the early history of the engineering/millwrights' trade in the London area at the Institute of Historical Research and Royal Holloway College of the University of London in 1989.
 This was a part time study, but was recognised as original research and conclusions and so awarded a doctorate by the Institute of Historical Research, Royal Holloway College, University of London.